Heavy rains cause flooding, power outages in Appalachia - NewsBreak

 “What we’re going to see coming out of this is massive property damage," Beshear said during a briefing Thursday.
 "We expect the loss of life.
 Hundreds will lose their homes and this is going to be yet another event that it’s going to take not months but likely years for many families to rebuild and recover from.”

+“Guys, I don’t know how much more rain Buckhorn can handle,” Marlene Abner Stokely said in a video she posted on Facebook, showing how Squabble Creek overflowed and swamped a historic Kentucky church.
+“You can see it is pretty much taken over.”

-Poweroutage.us reported more than 20,000 customers without electricity in eastern Kentucky, and nearly 10,000 more in neighboring states.
+Poweroutage.us reported more than 31,000 customers without electricity in eastern Kentucky, West Virginia and Virginia.

 “We’re currently experiencing one of the worst, most devastating flooding events in Kentucky’s history," Beshear said.
 "The situation is dynamic and ongoing.
 In most places, we are not seeing receding water.
 In fact, in most places, it is not crested yet.”